crystal-lang/rfcs/text/0003-wait-group.md

 The behavior of the loop is identical to the previous example: the counter may reach zero multiple times.
 The difference is that a concurrent fiber will wait for completion, which is acceptable, yet that fiber is enqueued first, can be resumed at any time and call `#wait` concurrently to the current fiber incrementing the counter.
 If the counter reaches zero early, the waiting fiber will be resumed early :boom:

-We can consider this is breaking the "must increment before we wait" rule, and the proper use is to spawn the waiting fiber after the loop; we could statically set the counter once (`WaitGroup.new(16)`) but then it's not dynamic increment anymore.
+The execution of fibers is, by design, undeterministic: we don't know when they will be executed, and the waiting fiber may be resumed before or while other others increment or decrement the counter.
+As such, this case can be considered to break the "must increment before we wait" rule.
+The proper usage is to spawn the waiting fiber after the loop, or to statically set the counter beforehand (`WaitGroup.new(16)`).
+Concurrent fibers may still increment the counter, as long as they do so before they call `#done`.

-We can also consider this as _undefined behavior_ and that can happen under more contrived situations.

 # Unresolved questions